The Best – and Worst – Cities for Millennials to Earn a Living

 While you may think you have the rest of your life to make money and increase your earning power, that's not necessarily the case.
 A new report says that your earning power is shaped pretty dramatically affected by how much you earn in your 20s.

-So, millennials – now is the time to build wealth.
+So, millennials—now will be the time to build wealth.
 Apart from going back to school, securing a higher-paying job, or moving to an area that allows you to more quickly build wealth, here are some other tips on how to boost your bank account.